seanofw/HalfMaid.Img/README.md

 `PureImage24` includes all of the above, as well as `PureImage24(Image24)`, which wraps the given `Image24` instance in a `PureImage24` struct.

 `PureImage24` also provides casting operators to/from `Image24`:  `Image24` --&gt; `PureImage24` is implicit, and `PureImage24` --&gt; `Image24` is explicit.

+`PureImage24` also provides `DangerouslyUnwrap()`, which provides direct access to its internal `Image24` instance for specialized high-speed use cases.

 | Name | Description |
 | ---- | ----------- |